ynx0/airlock/Airlock Integration Testing Guide.md

 * Method 2 - **Boot From Cache** has the following properties:
 	* Uses an archive of pristine state to avoid booting from scratch
-	* Can create any number of fake ships
+	* Can create any number of fakeships
 	* Can perform a manual OTA
 	* Made up of multiple shell scripts
 	* Only downloads certain dependencies (i.e. the urbit runtime, OTA) if they don't exist